Benjamin Looi

 --data "mac=AA:BB:CC:DD:EE:FF"

-You can optionally specify a broadcast IP and UDP port, but the defaults (255.255.255.255:9) work for most setups.
-Authentication is done via a shared secret token — set it in the app, include it in your requests, done.
+You can specify a broadcast IP and UDP port, but the defaults (255.255.255.255:9) work for most setups.
+Authentication uses a shared secret token: set it in the app, then include it in your requests.

 The phone needs to be on the same LAN as the devices you want to wake.
 If you're remote, connect the phone to your network through Tailscale, WireGuard, or ZeroTier, and you can reach it from anywhere.